yaroze/oci-fcos/README.md

 After preparing the qcow2 image, it creates a bucket on Oracle Cloud, uploads the image there and spins a VM with that image.

+This is a nice automation to run on Oracle's OCI Developer VM's.

 ### TODO:
 Create terraform to upload this to OCI.